-- Many methods are equally effective in presenting the message of faith and facilitating the young people's learning experience. - Trying new approaches might work better for certain individuals.
-Once you find something that works, incorporate these methods into your teaching. - Choose appropriate methods depending on the goals or objectives of the lesson, and start with asking, "What are the desired outcomes for this lesson?"
+- Many methods are equally effective in presenting the message of faith and facilitating the students' learning experience. - Trying new approaches might work better for certain students.
+Once they find something that works, they incorporate these methods into their teaching. - Choosing appropriate methods depends on the goals or objectives of the lesson, and starts with asking, "What are the desired outcomes for this lesson?"